nikhil-3210/Spring-boot-Application/README.md

 This is a simple Spring Boot Application with CURD operation.

 # about
 This is a simple Spring Boot Application with CURD operation.
-CURD operation for adding, removing, updating, and listing all student records with very simple User interface because the main focus of this application was back-end functionality.
+CURD operation for adding, removing, updating, and listing all student records with very simple User interface because the main focus of this application is back-end functionality.